Wi-Fi Marketing Offers a Home Field Advantage

 Mike Perrone, the founder and CEO of SocialSign.In, a Wi-Fi marketing company, believes that the key to building more direct relationships with fans is Wi-Fi.
 Through this, venue operators control a channel to identify, engage and nurture visitors who may otherwise be unknown and unreachable.

 Wi-Fi marketing gives teams and venue executives access to their audience directly.
-Wi-Fi channels can establish connections that allow the teams and venues to market to fans both on-site and after they leave.
+Wi-Fi channels can establish connections that allow the teams and venues to market to fans both on-premise and after they leave.

 “The whole point is that the universe that you can fish from for new relationships inside your stadium is very fertile, often under-tapped ground,” Perrone said.